Hiking from Valbona to Theth: Everything You Need to Know

 Going back to Shkodra

-To return to Shkodra (or wherever you left your car), you can book your return over the same company as mentioned above, with the departure time from Theth at 11 am.
-If you’d like more flexibility, for example to visit the Blue Eye, you can also arrange a taxi through them for 90€.
+To return to Shkodra (or wherever you’ve left your car), you can easily book your trip back through the same company as mentioned earlier.
+They offer departures by minibus from Theth at 11:00 AM and 5:00 PM (10€/person).
+Simply choose your preferred timing here.
+If you’d like more flexibility, for example to visit the Blue Eye, you can also arrange a private taxi through them for 90€.
+To book, simply send an email to: kontakt@komanilakeferry.com.

 Packing list